fabilj825/EntityLinkerUmls/README.md

 ### run inference with our models

-Run inference in different combinations.
+Run inference in different combinations with inference_all_models.ipynb.